vindarel/lisp-journey/content/pythonVSlisp.md

 `~/quicklisp/local-projects/` for a system-wide installation, or have project-local dependencies with [Qlot](https://github.com/fukamachi/qlot).
+Quicklisp is very slick.
+Libraries are installed at runtime, during our REPL session.
+We don't have to reload the Lisp process.

 We are not even limited to Quicklisp any more (it can be limiting because of its one month release cycle).
 The